agroal/pgagroal/doc/CONFIGURATION.md

 If pgagroal has both Transport Layer Security (TLS) and `management` enabled then `pgagroal-cli` can connect with TLS using the files `~/.pgagroal/pgagroal.key` (must be 0600 permission), `~/.pgagroal/pgagroal.crt` and `~/.pgagroal/root.crt`.

+# pgagroal_superuser configuration

+The `pgagroal_superuser` configuration defines the superuser known to the system.
+This file is created and managed through the `pgagroal-admin` tool.
+It may only have one user defined.

+The configuration is loaded from either the path specified by the `-S` flag or `/etc/pgagroal/pgagroal_superuser.conf`.